pvico/RX-Dual-Power/README.md

 By driving the CTL pin high, the MCU forces the LTC4412 to swicth its associated MOSFET's off.
 If the MCU drives the CTL pin low - or put its corresponding GPIO pin to high impedance - the LTC4412 will open its associated MOSFET's but only if its source voltage is at least 20mV above the output voltage (which could be at a higher voltage if powered by the other source).

-So, refering to the "Power source selection" chapter here above:
+So, refering to the "Power source selection" section here above:
 * Step 1: the MCU drives the CTL2 signal high, forcing U3 to swicth off Q3 and Q4.
 This isolates the STBY PWR source from the output.
 It puts its CTL1 pin to high impedance.
 U2 will drive its CTL pin to low, opening Q1 and Q2, connecting MAIN PWR to the output.
 * Step 2: the MCU drives the CTL1 signal high, forcing U2 to swicth off Q1 and Q2.
 This isolates the MAIN PWR source from the output.
 It puts its CTL2 pin to high impedance.
 U3 will drive its CTL pin to low, opening Q3 and Q4, connecting STBY PWR to the output<sup><a href="#note11">11</a></sup>.
 * Step 3 (when both sources are below minimum voltage or if any one is disconnected or in short-circuit): the MCU will put both CTL1 and CTL2 pins to high impedance.
 U2 and U3 will manage the source selection, connecting whichever source is 20mV above the other to the output.